svermeulen/nvim-marksman/README.md

 Marksman is a file finder.
 However, it is not a fuzzy file finder like [CtrlP](https://github.com/kien/ctrlp.vim), [Leaderf](https://github.com/Yggdroot/LeaderF), or [Fzf](https://github.com/junegunn/fzf.vim).
 Unlike these tools, with Marksman each file has a generated shorthand that is derived from the file name that you have to type exactly in order to go to the file.

-This shorthand is chosen based on the 'humps' in the file name (ie. when the case changes or an underscore is encountered).
-For example, the file "FooBar.py" has a shorthand 'fb'.
+This shorthand is chosen based on the 'humps' in the file name.
+For example, the files "FooBar.py", "fooBar.cpp" and "foo_bar.txt" will have a generated shorthand 'fb'.
 So in order to select this file you would execute Marksman, then type 'fb' then press enter.

 # Installation